swxxii/Pruner/README.md

 # Pruner

 A simple Python script to remove completed torrents from qBittorrent.

-(No longer maintaining PowerShell version.)
+_Note: PowerShell version no longer maintained!_

 - Configurable delay (only remove torrents once completed for X minutes)
 - Skip torrents in certain category (useful for Sonarr)